Jaasiel123/MXNSTERS---Robocup-Onstage-Mexico/README.md

 # MXNSTERS---Robocup-Onstage-Mexico

-Link of the Interview: https://docs.google.com/document/d/e/2PACX-1vS4mFW2efATyHOp6Jpbe5xrJ77rohbj9IrV62m27RNmLUss4RVFHipiyBYBteGfGkoJDt7L3DNsJTzI/pub
+Link of our Technical Interview Presentation: https://docs.google.com/document/d/e/2PACX-1vS4mFW2efATyHOp6Jpbe5xrJ77rohbj9IrV62m27RNmLUss4RVFHipiyBYBteGfGkoJDt7L3DNsJTzI/pub

 Documentation of codes that we are using for the International Robocup Tournament, in the Onstage category where we will develop a performance of the movie Monster Inc.